FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Designated Experts

-For registration requests where a Designated Expert should be consulted, the responsible IESG area director should appoint the Designated Expert.

 The Designated Expert will post a request to the EMU WG mailing list (or a successor designated by the Area Director) for comment and review, including an Internet-Draft or reference to external specification.
-Before a period of 30 days has passed, the Designated Expert will either approve or deny the registration request and publish a notice of the decision to the EAP WG mailing list or its successor, as well as informing IANA.
+Before a period of 30 days has passed, the Designated Expert will either approve or deny the registration request and publish a notice of the decision to the EAP Method Update (EMU) WG mailing list or its successor, as well as informing IANA.
 A denial notice must be justified by an explanation, and in the cases where it is possible, concrete suggestions on how the request can be modified so as to become acceptable should be provided.

-## Organization Self Assignment
+## Organization Self Assignment {#vendor-domain}

 This registry allows organizations to request allocations from this registry, but explicit allocations are not always required.
 Any NAI